 PRG Real Estate is committed to following the Servicemembers Civil Relief Act for all military personnel and their dependents.
-The Servicemembers Civil Relief Act (50 U.S.C 3901 et seq), or SCRA, is a federal law designed to ease financial burdens on servicemembers before, during, and after periods of military service.
+The , or SCRA, is a federal law designed to ease financial burdens on service members before, during, and after periods of military service.
 The SCRA enables servicemembers to devote their time and attention to the defense needs of our nation by providing additional protections related to such items as rental agreements, security deposits, prepaid rent, and evictions.

 The major SCRA relief provisions that affect PRG and its Residents:

-- The acquisition of judgements against military personnel (i.e. evictions/collections).
+- The acquisition of judgments against military personnel (i.e. evictions/collections).

-In regard to the acquisition of judgements, PRG uses third parties (such as a law firm) to obtain judgments against any resident including military personnel.
-PRG is responsible for monitoring the compliance of any SCRA affidavits executed and filed by a third-party.
+In regard to the acquisition of judgments, PRG uses third parties (such as a law firm) to obtain judgments against any resident including military personnel.
+PRG is responsible for monitoring the compliance of any SCRA affidavits executed and filed by a third party.

 - A permanent change of station, or